Skip to content

 Demographic background

-Lithuania’s population has indeed fallen by nearly 25 % since the early 1990s.
-There were 2,971,900 inhabitants in Lithuania at the beginning of 2013, while there were 2,794,184 in 2019.
+Lithuania’s population has fallen by nearly 25% since the early 1990s.
+The country had a population of 2,971,900 inhabitants at the beginning of 2013, which dropped to 2,794,184 in 2019.
 This figure is decreasing every year, mainly due to emigration and low fertility rates.
-Since 2009, there was a reduction of 389,672 inhabitants.

-The percentage of older population (65 and above) is growing and is projected to increase further.
-In 2018, the proportion of people aged 65 and over amounted to 19.6 %, against 13.9 % in 2001.
-It is projected to reach 31,2% in 2060.
+The percentage of the older population (65 and above) is growing and is projected to increase further.
+In 2018, the proportion of people aged 65+ amounted to 19.6%, against 13.9% in 2001.
+It is projected to reach 31.2% by 2060.

-In the period 2013-2060, the share of people aged 80+ in the Lithuanian population is expected to grow from 4.8% to 11.5% (EU-28: 5.1%-11.8%), i.e. to more than double, with most of the growth happening before 2045.
+In the period 2013-2060, the share of people aged 80+ is expected to grow from 4.8% to 11.5% (EU-28: 5.1%-11.8%), with most of the growth happening before 2045.

-Over the period 2013-2060, the old age dependency ratio measured as 65+ as percentage of the 20-64-year-old is expected to rise from 30% (EU-28: 29.9%) to 52% (EU-28: 55.3%).
+Over the period 2013-2060, the old age dependency ratio – measured as the percentage of 65+ population in relation to the 20-64-year-old population – is expected to rise from 30% (EU-28: 29.9%) to 52% (EU-28: 55.3%).

 Life expectancy in Lithuania remains lower than the EU average, despite having increased in the last years.
-In 2017, average life expectancy in Lithuania was 75.8 years (70.7 for males, 80.05 for females), compared to 80,9 years for the EU-28 (males -78.3, females – 83.5).
+In 2017, average life expectancy in Lithuania was 75.8 years (70.7 for males, 80.05 for females), compared to 80.9 years for the EU-28 (males -78.3, females – 83.5).
 Life expectancy at age 65 in 2017 was 17.4 years (males – 14.4; females – 19.4).
-The difference between male and female life expectancy in Lithuania noticeably bigger than in average in the EU.
+The difference between men’s and women’s life expectancy in Lithuania is noticeably greater than the EU average.

 Current Long-term care provision

-There is no unified legislation on the provision of long-term care, which can be granted through various channels.
+There is no unified legislation on the provision of LTC, which is rolled out through various channels: social services, health care, invalidity, and sickness.
 The central government is responsible for programmes, strategies, as well as setting requirements and standards.
-Within the central government, the responsibility for long-term care provision policies is divided between the Ministry of Social Security and Labour on the one hand, responsible for social care, and the Ministry of Health on the other hand, responsible for healthcare services.
-Analysis of the current situation point out to the need for a better integration of medical and social care through a renewed legal framework.
+Within the central government, the responsibility for LTC provision policies is divided between the Ministry of Social Security and Labour, responsible for social care, and the Ministry of Health, responsible for healthcare services.

+Analyses of the current situation point out to the need for a better integration of medical and social care through a renewed legal framework.
 The need for integrated social and health services will continue to grow as elderly people report having particularly low health status.
 The development of integrated home care services that combine social care and nursing services started only a few years ago, and few municipalities have such services.
 Mostly municipality social service centres provide home care services, and there are few private or non-governmental organisation services in this area.
 A deinstitutionalisation programme, launched in 2014, aims at moving people with disabilities and children from institutional care to home- and community-based care services.
 This programme is less advanced concerning people with mental health issues.
-At EU level, improving equal access to affordable and good quality healthcare and long-term care is considered as an objective guiding on Cohesion Policy Funding.

 Carer-friendly policy environment